TRUE BLUE Swimming

 - Leash your dog.

-Best Swimming Beaches in Torch Lake
+Best Swimming Beaches on Torch Lake

 These Public Beaches and bathrooms are maintained by local townships.
+These beaches have toilet facilities.

 - Follow posted rules.